Merriam-Webster Online Dictionary

 SYNONIMS:

-chronicle, minute, transcribe; enregister, enter, inscribe; chalk (up), notch, score
+chronicle, minute, transcribe; enregister, enter, inscribe; chalk (up), notch, score3.

 to put (someone or something) on a list